Education

 • Special Volunteer, Center for Research on Genomics and Global Health, National Human Genome Research Institute, National Institutes of Health (2011 - Present)

-• Board of Directors and Scholarship Committee, African-American/Caribbean Education Association, Inc (2007-Present)
+• Board of Directors and Scholarship Committee, African-American/Caribbean Education Association, Inc (2007-2026)

 Programs